 I believe in the vitality of youth just like the rest of American culture.
 I mean, it’s not everything.
 We can still learn more from the older folks and we shouldn’t worship youth as society is prone to do way too often.
 But it’s important to give the young ones a chance.

 Especially now.
 As a recent college graduate, the unprecedented year that is 2020 could not have come at a worse time.
-The millennial ennui has been exacerbated this year; young people between 18-29 are back home with their parents more than any other time.
+The millennial ennui has been exacerbated this year; young people between 18-29 are back home with their parents more than at any other time.

 We’re hungry and bored.
 Many of us aren’t afraid to work hard either, contrary to popular belief.
 There is more to life than dancing on TikTok and a lot of us know this.
 I believe now is the time more than ever to give the young guns a chance.
 The world is becoming increasingly digitized and virtual and the young people entering the workforce are the ones that can help you tackle these changes head-on.